55 Days at Peking: Casting

-In September 1961, Heston was initially slated to star in The Fall of the Roman Empire, but he expressed reluctance after having seen the script.
-In November 1961, Heston was presented with a treatment for 55 Days at Peking, and by this stage, Ray was attached to direct.
+In September 1961, Heston was initially slated to star in The Fall of the Roman Empire, but he expressed reluctance after reading the screenplay.
+In November 1961, Heston was presented with a treatment for 55 Days at Peking, and by this stage, Ray was chosen to direct the film.
 "It might be an interesting period for a film," wrote Heston.
 "I'd like to work for Nick, too."
 However, Heston was still reluctant.
-In December 1961, following the Madrid premiere of El Cid, during a flight trip back to Los Angeles, Yordan and Ray again pitched the idea to him.
-Heston agreed to star in the film writing in his journal, "I feel uneasy, but I'm now convinced I must go basically on what confidence I have in a director's talent."
-Subsequently, Roman Empire was placed on hold as the already-built sets were later demolished and replaced with the Forbidden City sets for 55 Days at Peking.
+In December 1961, following the Madrid premiere of El Cid, during a flight back to Los Angeles, Yordan and Ray again pitched the idea to Heston, and this time he agreed to star in the film.
+Heston wrote in his journal, "I feel uneasy, but I'm now convinced I must go basically on what confidence I have in a director's talent."
+Subsequently, The Fall of the Roman Empire was placed on hold as its already completed sets were later demolished and replaced with the Forbidden City sets for 55 Days at Peking.

 In March 1962, Bronston told columnist Hedda Hopper that he had hoped Katharine Hepburn would portray Empress Dowager Tzu Hsi.
 Also, Bronston wanted Ava Gardner for the female lead, although Heston did not want to work with Gardner and instead pushed for Jeanne Moreau.
-Meanwhile, the role had been offered to Melina Mercouri who turned it down wanting rewrites.
+Meanwhile, the role had been offered to Melina Mercouri who refused it because she wanted more rewrites of the screenplay.
 On June 11, it was reported that Gardner and Hepburn had joined the cast.

-In the lobby of the Grand Hotel in Rome, Bronston offered David Niven a role in the film for a salary of $300,000, to which he accepted without seeing a script.
-On June 12, David Niven's casting was announced.
-By late June 1962, Flora Robson had replaced Hepburn to portray the Chinese empress while Robert Helpmann would play Prince Tuan.
+In the lobby of the Grand Hotel in Rome, Bronston offered David Niven a role in the film for a salary of $300,000, to which he accepted without reading the script.
+On June 12, Niven's casting was announced.
+By late June 1962, Hepburn had dropped out of the cast, and Bronston announced that Flora Robson had replaced her to portray the Chinese empress, while Robert Helpmann would play Prince Tuan.